SSWConsulting/SSW.Rules.Content/rules/bench-master/rule.md

 8. Process - Knowing the priority of internal projects
 9. Process - Knowing what skills are required for each project
 10. Process - Bench Backup - Keep someone in the loop for when Bench Master is unavailable
-11. Process - Weekly meeting with important stakeholders to talk about priorities
+11. Process - Weekly [Priority Alignment](/internal-priority-alignment/) meeting with stakeholders
 12. Process - Morning meeting for anyone not on client work
     * This is for people not already assigned to an internal project or have finished work on an internal project
     * You should make sure this happens across all timezones